CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 One of our challenges, before we even can begin thinking about displaying any weather information, is to figure out what to look for.
 What location are we interested in?
 There are countless directions we coult go with this, but for learning purposes, we will start with asking the devise where it is currently located.

-In order to do that, we will need to understand the basics of **Privacy settings** on mobile operating systems in general, and iOS in perticular.
+In order to do that, we will need to understand the basics of **Privacy settings** on mobile operating systems in general, and in iOS in perticular.
 Privacy settings in iOS help you control  which apps have access to information stored on your device.
 There are many services that you can control in order to retain your privacy. **Location Service** is just one of them.

 With your permission, Location Services will allow apps and websites (including Maps, Camera, Weather, and other apps) to use information from Global Positioning System (GPS) networks, and Bluetooth to determine your approximate location.

 The first time an app tries to access your location, it must ask for your permission.
 You see a prompt explaining which app is asking for permission to use your location as well as the app developer's reason for requesting it.

-In our casee, once we set up the functionality that will make use of the Location Service, you will see the following prompt (but we are **NOT** there yet).
+In our case, once we set up the functionality that will make use of the Location Service, you will see the following prompt (but we are **NOT** there yet).

 ![](./assets/02_simulator_allow_location_service.png)